Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 *Power Tools IV: (de la Bibliotheque) au Bilboquet* for Hornist and Contrabassist - 2024, 9' <br />
 &emsp; written for Declan Mulkerin

+*Letter from Home* for any Solo Instrumentalist with a 3-octave range (e.g. violin, clarinet, guitar, horn) - 2024, 5.5'

 *Caring Promiscuously and Experimentally (CPE)* for Violist and Harpsichord/Clavichord-Player (after C.P.E.
 Bach's *Empfindungen* and the Care Collective's *Care Manifesto*) - 2024, 9'

 *Power Tools III: To My Pressure Pump (After Lorine Niedecker)* for Organist - 2024, 10'